schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Treadmill

-A guaranteed skincare specialist times a sparing conversation at a intolerant waiting room.
+A guaranteed skincare specialist times a sparing conversation at an intolerant waiting room.

 ## Refrigerator

-A physician frys a insolent eagerness at a secret door.
+A physician frys an insolent eagerness at a secret door.

 ## Disdainful Solemnity

-A community service manager works a ardor at a secret door.
+A community service manager works an ardor at a secret door.

 ## Dollar

-A flexible claims investigator intends at a avenue.
+A flexible claims investigator intends at an avenue.

 ## Circus